timmynoobie/hw1timmy/README.md

     a) you will almost always need to import Vector library to help you with data structure conversion:

-        `import org.apache.spark.mllib.linalg.Vectors`
+        import org.apache.spark.mllib.linalg.Vectors

+      Sometimes you might need to import library to help you with special structure that contains label: import

-       Then you will need to i
+    b) Then you will need to import